percona/percona-server-mongodb-operator/docs/architecture/decisions/0003-integrate-percona-clustersync-for-mongodb.md

 **CR status:**
 - New `status.clusterSync` section visible in `kubectl get psmdb` output.
-- Status condition `ClusterSyncSharded=True` set when using sharded replication with `allowSharded: true`.

 **New resources visible in the namespace:**
 - A PCSM Deployment (visible via `kubectl get deployments`), named after the cluster (e.g., `<cluster-name>-clustersync`).